danth6961/tsp-rebalance-app/docs/module_weakness_review.md

 ### Patch Recommendations
 1. Treat the engine result as immutable once displayed, and require a fresh run before manual confirmation if inputs change.
-2. Consider storing a run identifier or snapshot hash with `last_engine_result` so confirmation cannot silently target stale state.
+2. Store a run identifier or snapshot hash with `last_engine_result` so confirmation cannot silently target stale state.
-3. Collapse advanced IFT settings into a “basic / advanced” UI mode to reduce confusion.
+3. Move CSS out of `app.py` into `styles.py`.
 4. Keep app-side regime rendering read-only; all allocation math should come from shared constants or the engine result object.
+5. Simplify advanced IFT settings into a basic/advanced UI mode if needed.

 ---